neuropsychology/NeuroKit/README.rst

 Contribution
 ============

-NeuroKit2 is a collaborative project for contributors with all levels of development expertise.
-Additionally, we credit all contributors, so that your involvement pays off on your CV.
+NeuroKit2 is a collaborative project with a community of contributors with all levels of development expertise.
 Thus, if you have some ideas for **improvement**, **new features**, or just want to **learn Python** and do something useful at the same time, do not hesitate and check out the `CONTRIBUTION <https://neurokit2.readthedocs.io/en/latest/contributing.html>`_ guide.

 Documentation